ziraserrano/100Devs-Journal/journal_log.md

 • I'm going to dive into Shay Howe's HTML/CSS lessons the rest of the day so I can move on in 100Devs and try to get to Class 03 lecture.<br>

 ---

+### Day 55/100: July 7th, 2022

+**< Yesterday's Progress >**

+• Worked on Shay Howe's HTML/CSS Lesson 4 <br>
+• Got through most of Class 03 lecture with #100devs<br>
+• Typed up notion class lecture notes<br>

+**< Thoughts >**

+• Leon is a beast.
+I know I am still barely touching the surface of coding with his HTML lessons, but I am super excited to get started the JavaScript and framework lessons!!  <br>
+• With the Shay Howe lessons, I got through Lesson 4 The Box Model and learned something new that The Odin Project didn't teach in the fundamentals.
+That was the box-sizing property with the browser-specific vendor prefixes like -webkit- and -moz- .<br>

+**< Today's Plan >**

+• Today I am going to get through Class 03 lecture and start knocking out some homework.
+I'll probably start building the BBC with HTML only (Class 02 homework).
+I'm still on vacation so how much I can actually get done is up in the air! <br>
+• If I am able to get done BBC website, I will go back to Shay Howe lessons and finish Lesson 5 and take notion notes.<br>

+---